apahl/rdkit_ipynb_tools/README.md

     * as HTML grid
   (both display types include the option to select molecules by clicking)
 * display of a summary
+* display of correlations between the Mol_List's properties
+  (using np.corrcoef, this allows getting a quick overview on which properties correlate with each other)
 * methods for sorting, searching (by property or substructure) and filtering the Mol_List
 * methods for renaming, reordering and calculating properties
 * direct plotting of properties as publication-grade [Highcharts](http://www.highcharts.com/) plots with **structure tooltips** (!).
+    * the highcharts plotting functionality resides in its own module and can also be used for plotting Pandas dataframes and Python dicts.
+Scatter and column plots are currently supported.

 ##### Other functions in the tools module: